arturobminski/academic-web/content/authors/admin/_index.md

   - Visitors
 ---

 Currently a PhD candidate at the Paris School of Economics, I use tools such as R, Stata, and QGIS to study international migration, attitudes, interpersonal dynamics, and conflict.
-I am also affiliated with Université Paris 1 Panthéon-Sorbonne, where I have taught undergraduate economics, and the Mistra Center for Sustainable Markets (Misum) at the Stockholm School of Economics.
+I am also affiliated with Université Paris 1 Panthéon-Sorbonne, where I have taught undergraduate economics, the Mistra Center for Sustainable Markets (Misum) at the Stockholm School of Economics, and the Institut Convergences Migrations.

 From the Paris School of Economics, I am well trained in using quantitative tools, including R, Stata, and GIS, to analyze data for policy relevant insights.
 In addition, I have the theoretical underpinnings in topics such as education, development, political economy, and public economics to put them into context.